blessed-sibanda/ansaz/book/6-answers.md

 comment.remove();
 ```

-Generate the comment policy to only allow the comment owner to destroy the comment.
+Generate the comment policy to allow only the comment owner to destroy a comment.

 ```bash
 $ rails g pundit:policy comment